hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/views.py#L84-L95)

-   1. The get_queryset function overrides the default and lets us filter the objects returned to the client if they pass in a query param.
+   1. Notice the `queryset` property is now the `get_queryset(()` function which returns the queryset.
-   1. Notice the queryset property is now the get_queryset function which returns the queryset.
+   1. The `get_queryset()` function overrides the default and lets us filter the objects returned to the client if they pass in a query param.
    1. Start with all the model objects and filter them based on any available query params.

 ### Register API endpoints to the router

-1. Import the viewset
+1. Import the viewset.

    ```python
    from .views import RecurringEventViewSet